-Appropriate engagement measures (e.g. consulting, hearing, request for information) are in place for identifying HCVs with relevant stakeholders.
+Appropriate engagement measures (e.g. consulting, hearing, request for information) are in place for identifying HCVs with affected rights holders and affected and interested stakeholders.

 As covered by HCV 1 and HCV 2 in Estonia.

 As covered by HCV 1 and HCV 2 in Estonia.